RigzTech/RigzTech/README.md

 - 👋 Hi, I’m @RigzTech
 - 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning Bit manipulation in C
+- 🌱 I’m currently on ALX SE program
 - 💞️ I’m looking to collaborate on both current and future projects
 - 📫 How to reach me https://www.linkedin.com/in/fredrick-origa-3a8a3020a/